 Hayao Miyazaki is actually the second of four brothers, but Mahito ends up being the older brother of two siblings.
 Of course, there is a possibility that Mahito’s siblings will increase, but there is a big difference between an older brother and a younger brother.

 What I want to say is that, when you combine the image of the family of four in the last scene with the Granduncle’s words, it seems that Mahito also has Director Miyazaki’s son, Goro Miyazaki, projected onto him, and Mahito’s father also has Hayao Miyazaki himself projected onto him.
-The Miyazaki family is a family of four (two sons).
+The real Miyazaki family is a family of four (two sons).

 The complicated thing about this movie is that multiple elements are projected onto a single existence, and they change from scene to scene, or exist simultaneously.